SamyPesse/tv.js/raspberrypi/README.md

 ## 6. Installing tv.js

     git clone https://github.com/SamyPesse/tv.js.git && cd tv.js
-    rake install
+    make install

-Installation will failed for yapp.js (because yapp.js currently need to be installed in global), so just install it with :
+Installation will fail for yapp.js (because yapp.js currently need to be installed in global), so just install it with :

 	sudo -i npm install -g git+https://github.com/FriendCode/yapp.js.git#master

 ## 7. Installing ffmpeg

-TV.js need ffmpeg for converting downloaded movies into streams.
+TV.js needs ffmpeg for converting downloaded movies into streams.
 Simply install ffmpeg using :

 	sudo apt-get install ffmpeg

-Maybe a better way is to compiled ffmpeg from source and made sure to have --enable-libtheora --enable-libvorbis as configure options.
+Maybe a better way is to compile ffmpeg from source and make sure to have --enable-libtheora --enable-libvorbis as configure options.

 ## 8. Build and run tv.js